 Browning edges, spots or discoloration or a combination start appearing on leaves of many plants in the last month of summer.
 Do your best to provide consistent watering and the plants should survive.

 You might see brown edges on leaves of a plant that rarely has problems.

 Leaves draw water from the roots and expire moisture through the day as part of photosynthesis.

-During the drought in July and extreme heat, plants showing this damage couldn't get water to the leaf tips fast enough to replenish the moisture lost to the heat.
+During weeks of drought and extreme heat, plants showing this damage couldn’t get water to the leaf tips fast enough to replenish the moisture lost to the heat.

 While the edges are drying out, moisture from overnight dew can also ‘magnify’ the day’s heat and burn some leaf tissue, creating a spotty effect.